 We hope you will take a few minutes to learn more about the Society and join us in the scholarship and celebration of one of America's finest novelists, Sinclair Lewis.
 Here you can find excerpts and quotes from some of Lewis's novels and browse our extensive list of Lewis links.

-For information on what's been published in our newsletter over the last twenty years, click on the Society link.
+For information on what's been published in our newsletter over the last 25 years, click on the Society link.
 Newsletters can be ordered individually or as a set.
 For a time line of Lewis's life and Frequently Asked Questions (FAQ), check out the Sinclair Lewis link.

 To inquire about membership in the Sinclair Lewis Society, e-mail Dr. Sally Parry.